Wirfin Obispo: Olmecas de Tabasco

 On February 3, 2024, Obispo was traded to the Olmecas de Tabasco in exchange for Luis Escobar.
 In 9 games for Tabasco, he recorded a 1.80 ERA with 15 strikeouts across 10 innings pitched.
 On May 7, Obispo was suspended by the LMB for the remainder of the season following an incident in which he assaulted a fan.

 Obispo made 30 appearances for Tabasco in 2025, logging a 3-1 record and 7.01 ERA with 26 strikeouts across 25 2/3 innings pitched.

 Caliente de Durango

 On July 10, 2025, Obispo was traded alongside Randy Romero to the Tigres de Quintana Roo of the Mexican League in exchange for Leonardo Reginatto.
 However, Obispo and Romero were immediately traded to the Caliente de Durango in exchange for David Hensley.
-He was released on November 9.
-In 9 games 8 innings of relief he went 0-1 with a 10.13 ERA with 9 strikeouts.
+He made nine appearances for Durango, logging an 0-1 record and 10.13 ERA with nine strikeouts across eight innings pitched.
+Obispo was released by the Caliente on November 9.

+Piratas de Campeche

+On January 30, 2026, Obispo signed with the Piratas de Campeche of the Mexican League.
+He did not make the opening day roster and was released.